Skip to main content

 The distinction here is an important one that is worth repeating.
 A use of a type variable like E should only be @Nullable E if it means a reference that can be null even if E itself can't be null.
 Otherwise, plain E means a reference that can only be null if E is a @Nullable type, like @Nullable String in this example.
 (And, as we've seen, E can only be a @Nullable type if the definition of E has a @Nullable bound like <E extends @Nullable Object>.)

 We saw earlier that @NullMarked usually means "references can't be null unless they are marked @Nullable", and also that that doesn't apply to local variables.
-Here we see that it doesn't apply to type variable uses either.
-When not marked @Nullable, they can still be null if they have a @Nullable bound.
+Here we see that it doesn't apply to unannotated type variable uses either, since an unannotated type variable usage whose bound is @Nullable may be substituted with a @Nullable type argument.

 Using type variables in generic methods